Kiuwan logo

 Poor Access Control

 Inadequate access controls can result in unauthorized users gaining privileges beyond what is intended.
-Implementing proper access controls, enforcing the principle of least privilege, and conducting regular access reviews are important steps in mitigating this type of software vulnerability.
+Implementing proper access controls, enforcing the principle of least privilege, and conducting regular access reviews are important steps in mitigating this software vulnerability.

 Encryption Issues